Shesha: Origin and legends

-According to the Mahabharata, Shesha was born to the sage Kashyapa and his wife Kadru.
-Kadru gave birth to a thousand snakes, of which Shesha was the eldest.
-After Shesha, Vasuki, Iravati and Takshaka were born, in that order.
-A lot of Shesha's brothers were cruel and were bent upon inflicting harm on others.
-They were even unkind to Garuda, who was Kashyapa's son through Vinata, sister of Kadru.
-(Kadru and Vinata were daughters of Daksha).
+According to the Mahabharata, Shesha was the eldest of the one thousand serpents born to the sage Kashyapa and his wife Kadru.
+He was followed by Vasuki, Iravati and Takshaka.
+Many of his sepent siblings were described as cruel and were prone to inflicting harm on others.
+They were hostile toward Garuda, Kashyapa's son by Vinata; both Kadru and Vinata were daughters of Daksha.